NOAA-OWP/noah-owp-modular/modules/surface_bmi/docs/bmi_implementation_about.md

 The BMI functions from `get_component_name` through `get_output_var_names` are straightforward to modify for Noah-MP-Surface.
 These functions require the user to enter the descriptive component name of their choice ("Noah-MP Surface Module") along with the input and output variables names and counts.
 These and all subsequent edits are made in the relevant sections of `bmi_noahmp.f90` that follow `end type bmi_noahmp`.

 #### Initialize Function
 The `initialize` function is more complex to implement, as it often requires a slight refactoring of how the model state is initialized.
-For Noah-MP-Surface without BMI, model intialization is handled by the driver.
+For Noah-MP-Surface without BMI, model initialization is handled by the driver.
 (The driver also handles other important model functionalities that move under BMI control, but these will be discussed later.)
 We moved most of the driver code to a new file under `src/` called `NoahMPSurfaceModule.f90`.
 We based this functionality on the heat example from CSDMS and the [PRMS BMI implementation](https://github.com/nhm-usgs/bmi-prms6-surface) from the USGS.

 ### 5) Create and Modify `NoahMPSurfaceModule.f90` for `initialize`

-The `initialize` BMI function calls the `initialize_from_file()` subroutine in the newly created `src/NoahMPSurfaceModule.f90`.
+The `initialize` BMI function calls the `initialize_from_file` subroutine in the newly created `src/NoahMPSurfaceModule.f90`.
 This file contains the subroutines for the BMI functions `initialize`, `update`, and `finalize` based on the original driver code.
 This file also includes the definition of the derived type `noahmp_type` that contains the derived types that are created and modified as Noah-MP-Surface runs:

 ```
   type :: noahmp_type